Why location, condition and vibes matter

 Structural integrity and age-related considerations

 The quality of construction is essential for long-term peace of mind.
-Properly assessing the structural integrity of a property helps avoid costly surprises down the road.
-Key factors to inspect include foundation stability, roof condition, wall structure, floor stability, window and door operation, and drainage systems.
+Key structural factors to inspect include foundation stability, roof condition, wall structure, floor evenness, window and door operation, and drainage systems.
+A professional building inspection ($300 to $800) is a small investment that can save you from costly surprises.

 Renovation potential and hidden issues